 | Standard FCL/LCL | Importer arranges local clearance | Large volume, robust supply chain | Variable, hidden fees |

-When DDP May NOT Be the Cheapest Option
+When DDP Door-to-Door Is NOT the Cheapest Choice

-Consolidation: LCL shipments from multiple suppliers can be combined into one DDP shipment, reducing per-unit logistics costs.
+- Consolidation Efficiency: LCL shipments from multiple suppliers get combined into one DDP shipment, slashing per-unit logistics costs.

-Lower Overhead: Reduce your need for in-house logistics staff, minimizing total operational costs.
+- Lower Overhead: Eliminate the need for in-house logistics staff or separate customs brokers, reducing your total operational spend.

-Select a Right Freight Forwarder from China to USA
+How to Choose a Freight Forwarder for Low Cost China to USA Shipping

 Also consider: freight forwarder China to US – What to look for and how to compare options.